Communicatio Socialis

 Why peer review by request?

-The thematic issues of Communicatio Socialis are planned up to one year in advance.
-In order to be able to guarantee the comprehensive compilation of topics, the editors ask accomplished authors for contributions.
-A review process with external experts is difficult to reconcile with the organisation of such a process.
-Due to the comprehensive editorial support for the authors and the quality assurance of the contributions, it is usually not even necessary.
+The themed issues of Communicatio Socialis are planned up to a year in advance.
+In order to ensure a comprehensive compilation of topics, the editorial team asks competent authors for contributions.
+A reviewing process with external reviewers is difficult to reconcile with such a workflow organisation.
+Due to the comprehensive editorial support of the authors and quality assurance of the articles, it is usually not even necessary.
 Intensive reviewing by a highly competent editorial team is standard in our journal.

 How does peer review by request work?

-Authors whose contributions are to be peer-reviewed must submit their typescript both once with all their author details and once anonymously, specifying three keywords.
-All contributions submitted will be reviewed by two independent and competent reviewers from the disciplines of media and communication studies and media ethics according to specific criteria (see below).
-Both the authors and the reviewers remain anonymous to each other.
+All articles submitted in this way will be reviewed by two independent and expert reviewers from the disciplines of media and communication studies and media ethics according to specific criteria (see below).
+Both authors and reviewers remain anonymous to each other.

-• (2) The article may be resubmitted after extensive revision and will be reviewed by the editors;
+• The article can be resubmitted after extensive revision and will be reviewed by the editorial team;

-• (3) The article can be submitted after minor revisions and will be reviewed by the editorial office;
+• The article may be submitted after minor revision and will be reviewed by the editorial team;

-• (4) The article may be edited and printed.
+• The article can be edited and printed.

 Our criteria:

-• An appropriate research approach has been chosen to answer the questions posed.
+• A suitable research approach was chosen to answer the scientific questions posed.

-• The methodology should be comprehensible and the research results reproducible.
+• The methodology is comprehensible and the research results are reproducible.

-• Reference should be made in a contribution to current topics and discussions in the field of media ethics or media and communication science and their relevance should be explained.
+• The article is related to and relevant to current topics and discussions in the field of media ethics and media and communication studies.

-• The structure of the article should be logical and the conclusions comprehensible.
+• The structure of the article is logical and the conclusions are comprehensible.

-• The article must comply with the usual formal requirements for academic articles and be easy to read and understand.
+• The article fulfils the usual formal requirements for academic articles and is easy to understand and “readable”.

 Abstracting & Indexing